plainionist/plainionist.github.io/_posts/2026-02-16-Beyond-Vibe-Coding.md

 If you have already experimented extensively with vibe coding and developed your own patterns, you may find fewer surprises.
 The book consolidates solid ideas rather than introducing radically new ones.

-Still, it offers a useful reminder:
+Still, it offers an important reminder:

 While tools evolve, software engineering fundamentals still apply.

-And that may be the most important lesson in the AI era.